Social Work (SWK)

 SWK 377.
 Social Work Practice II.
 4 Hours.

 Examination of generalist practice related to group and family intervention.
 Training in group process, assessment, and intervention.
 Instruction in family dynamics, interviewing, and assessment.
 Includes lab experience.
-Course Information: Prerequisite: SWK 333 and SWK 344.
+Course Information: Prerequisites: SWK 333 and SWK 344.

 SWK 382.
 ECCE: Introduction to Women and Gender Studies.
 4 Hours.